Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 That's why we're putting our thoughts on this topic together.

 With the right grooming tips and a little patience, this process can be navigated more stress-free and healthily.
-This way, living together becomes not only easier but also more beautiful for both sides!
+This way, living together not only becomes easier but also more beautiful for both sides!
 That's how we see it.

 Dog shedding - lots of dog hair on the floor.